lkoolik/isrm_health_calculations/README.md

 The ISRM Health Calculation model works by a series of two modules.
 First, the model estimates annual average change in PM<sub>2.5</sub> concentrations as part of the **Concentration Module**.
 Second, the excess mortality resulting from the concentration change is calculated in the **Health Module**.

 ### Concentration Module Methodology ###
 The InMAP Source Receptor Matrix (ISRM) links emissions sources to changes in receptor concentrations.
 There is a matrix layer for each of the five precursor species: primary PM<sub>2.5</sub>, ammonia (NH<sub>3</sub>), oxides of nitrogen (NOx), oxides of sulfur (SOx), and volatile organic compounds (VOC).
-For each of these species, the ISRM matrix dimensions are: 3 elevations by 21,705 sources by 21,705 receptors.
+By default, the tool uses the California ISRM.
+For each of these species in the California ISRM, the ISRM matrix dimensions are: 3 elevations by 21,705 sources by 21,705 receptors.
 The three elevations of release height within the ISRM are:
 * Less than 57 meters
 * Between 57 and 140 meters
 * Greater than 760 meters.

+The tool is capable of reading in a different ISRM, if specified by the user.

 The units of each cell within the ISRM are micrograms per meter cubed per microgram per second, or concentration per emissions.